-Travel Tracking, in the broadest sense, encompasses all the services we offer.
-As it refers to the services below, Travel Tracking is an important component of
+Travel Tracking, in the broadest sense, encompasses all the tools we offer.
+As it refers to the tools below, Travel Tracking is an important component of

 Travel Security, and is part of an employer’s overall duty of care for employees’ health and wellbeing.